codingthefuturewithai/ai-assistant-instructions/instructions/universal/combined-assistant-custom-instructions.md

 - NEVER try different command variations
 - NEVER create fictional error messages or workflows

+** CRITICAL FORMAT REQUIREMENT **

+ALL content generated for Jira and Confluence MUST be in standard markdown format unless explicitly directed otherwise by the user.

 You SHOULD:

 - Execute these tools when explicitly asked by the user